apache/inlong-website/docs/modules/dataproxy/overview.md

 title: Overview
 ---

-Inlong-dataProxy belongs to the inlong proxy layer and is used for data collection, reception and forwarding.
-Through format conversion, the data is converted into TDMsg1 format that can be cached and processed by the cache layer
+InLong DataProxy mainly consists of connection convergence, routing, data compression, and protocol conversion.
+DataProxy acts as a bridge from the InLong Agent to the message queue, When the DataProxy pulls the metadata of the data streams from the Manager module, the corresponding relationship between the data streams and the topic name of the message queue is determined.
+When DataProxy receives a message, it will first be sent to Memory Channel for compression.
-InLong-dataProxy acts as a bridge from the InLong collection end to the InLong buffer end.
-Dataproxy pulls the relationship between the business group id and the corresponding topic name from the manager module, and internally manages the producers of multiple topics
+And use the local Producer to send data to the back-end Cache layer (ie message queue).
+When the message queue fails to send abnormally, DataProxy will cache the message to the Disk Channel, the local disk.
-The overall architecture of inlong-dataproxy is based on Apache Flume.
-On the basis of this project, inlong-bus expands the source layer and sink layer, and optimizes disaster tolerance forwarding, which improves the stability of the system.
+The overall architecture of InLong DataProxy is based on Apache Flume, which extends the source layer and sinks layer.
+It optimizes disaster recovery forwarding to improve the stability of the system.
 ## Architecture

 ![](img/architecture.png)